Written by Michelle Soracco

 Career Connectors has partnered with New Horizons as their only WIOA-funded school.
 New Horizons is an international training organization that serves the needs of top companies to help individuals enhance their current skills and go to the next level in their career.
 They offer courses in IT, Office Mgmt, Healthcare Records and Management, Project/Production Mgmt Certifications.
 Classes are conducted live in a classroom, live online and self-paced online courses, depending on the student’s needs.

-Jessica graciously thanked all of the day’s speakers, volunteers and job seekers for participating.
-She encouraged job seekers to take advantage of the many Career Connector services like having your resume reviewed, a free professional portrait and visit all of the other services and hiring companies.
+Sheila Coulam graciously thanked all of the day’s speakers, volunteers and job seekers for participating.
+She encouraged job seekers to take advantage of the many Career Connector services like having your resume reviewed, a free professional portrait and meeting the hiring companies.
 She also encouraged everyone to view the career blog, which is up and running and has a lot of good career advice.